seapagan/fastapi-template/docs/usage/installation.md

-# How to install this project
+# How to Use this project

 !!! info "Contribute!"
     If you make changes to the existing code, why not create a